fenago/data-science/lab_guides/Lab_2.md

 tends to have a linear relationship with the other untransformed variables, enabling the use of linear regression to fit the data.
-This will be illustrated in practice on the dataset being analyzed later in the exercises of the book.
+This will be illustrated in practice on the dataset being analyzed later in the exercises of the course.